Review | ‘Ruined King’ continues to build out the ‘League of Legends’ universe, but does little more

 “Ruined King” revolves around the port of Bilgewater, a city of pirates, gangs and cutthroats run by Miss Fortune, and the neighboring Shadow Isles, a set of deserted islands corrupted by a scourge known as the “Black Mist.”
 Fortune forges an alliance with Illaoi, a local spiritual prophet, to protect Bilgewater from the deadly mist encroaching on the city.

-In time, Fortune and Illaoi partner with League of Legend champions Braum, Yasuo, Ahri and Pyke in a quest to stop the Black Mist coming from the Shadow Isles.
+In time, Fortune and Illaoi partner with fellow League of Legend champions Braum, Yasuo, Ahri and Pyke in a quest to stop the Black Mist coming from the Shadow Isles.
 Fortune is dead set on revenge; Braum traveled to Bilgewater to save his village back home; Yasuo is attempting to atone for past sins.
 Some of the best moments in “Ruined King” come from the conversations the crew has while resting at a campfire.
 Cutscenes where the characters wrestle with their inner demons between dungeon fights.

 “Don’t tell me you actually sleep with your eyes open?”
 Fortune says to Pyke at one stop in their journey.